Novokreschennih/sethubble-partner/src/blog/2026-01-06-what-is-sethubble-the-2025-guide-to-automated-referral-income-for-product-owners-affiliate-marketers.md

 tags: ["sethubble-guide","passive-income","affiliate-marketing"]
 ---

-# What is SetHubble?
-The 2025 Guide to Automated Referral Income for Product Owners & Affiliate Marketers

 Imagine discovering an invisible revenue stream that's been hiding in plain sight—just like the Hubble Telescope revealed galaxies we couldn't see.
 That's **SetHubble's** core mission: to monetize the **"dark matter" of the economy—human recommendations**.
 Launched globally on December 27, 2025, by the founders of QwertyPAY (active since 2013), SetHubble isn't just another affiliate network.
 It's a **global, automated, fair multi-level system** designed for product owners, affiliate marketers, and anyone ready to tap into passive income streams powered by cryptocurrency.

 ## The SetHubble Ecosystem: Three Pillars of Automated Income